nxzq/mocq/README.md

 this is whatever you want it to be so you can use popular mocking libraries like [faker-js](https://www.npmjs.com/package/@faker-js/faker) and [zod-mock](https://www.npmjs.com/package/@anatine/zod-mock) to  create your mock data

-> hint: adding a return type to this function will improve intellisense on result
+> typescript hint: adding a return type to this function will improve intellisense on result

 ### Count